-A word of advice: if you plan to visit several of these popular sights during your next trip, consider purchasing the Paris Museum Pass.
-It allows entry to several of the city's most popular museums and attractions, and can be a great time and money-saver.
+Travel Tip: If you plan to visit several of these popular sights during your trip, consider purchasing the Paris Museum Pass, which provides entry to over 60 major attractions.

 1. The Louvre